sakaar02/addition_actionlib/README.md

 clone this package into workspace

-make server and clinet files executable
+make server and client files executable

 run roscore, then rosrun the server and client files